Currently, there are 43 UNESCO World Heritage Sites in France. 39 cultural, 3 natural, and 1 mixed.

-This mountain was included into the list of UNESCO World Heritage Sites in France for its exceptional mountainous landscape.
+This mountain was included in the list of UNESCO World Heritage Sites in France for its exceptional mountainous landscape.
 The mountain and its surrounding park are located along the borders of France and Spain.
 The French side of the mountain features abrupt northern slopes, which is a classic example of geological landforms.
 It is also a pastoral landscape that reflects the way of life and tradition within the region.

 Nord-Pas Calais Mining Basin (2012)

 This site was enlisted into the UNESCO list in 2012 for its cultural importance in depicting the history of industrialization in this part of Europe.
 The area was influenced by over three centuries of coal extraction and it is evident in all parts of the region.
 You will find various lift infrastructures, mining pits, coal transport infrastructure, mining villages, railway stations and more.